 |Black Tea||200-212 F||3-5 minutes|

 |Tisanes||212 F||4-7 minutes|

 Fruit and herbal teas are also referred to as tisanes.

-Often noted for its gardenial, hillside earthiness; this tea's collection is a lungful.
-One for discussion.
+Often noted for its gardenial, hillside earthiness; this loose tea's collection is a lungful and one for a discussion.
 From China comes this tea's more curiously healthy tinges.
 That's right: even in a decadent cupful of Scottish Caramel black tea, one finds a sharpness that it's said relates to the tea's slimming, sprightly properties.
-One's pulse needn't be the only thing that quickens at the prospect of this tisanal.
+One's pulse needn't be the only thing that quickens at the prospect of this loose tea.
 Indeed a general liveliness is its companion and chief result.
-Whether you feel this due to the delicious creamy weight or the luxurious Chinese additions to the collection; you're sure get a lift from Scottish Caramel black tea.
+Whether you feel this is due to the delicious creamy weight or the luxurious Chinese additions to the collection; you're sure get a lift from Scottish Caramel black tea.